Neeraj441/mccoy_dashboard/README.md

-# Department based Group Project Used for Predicting and analyzing McCoy Building Energy Consumption and Management
+# Web Dashboard to show predictions and Analytical results of the McCoy Building Energy Consumption.
+By Using Python, Google cloud platform console, Javascript